paulfioravanti/80sfy/README.md

   ```

 ### Chrome Autoplay Policy

+> You may find that this issue _may_ still be present, but I have found that
+  it does not seem to exist any more...

 Chrome's autoplay policies [changed in April of 2018][Chrome Autoplay Policy
 Changes], which seems to affect this app when it is first loaded, and you